 - Automatic cord rewind and on-board tool storage

 - Can be difficult to push on its highest suction setting

-The Miele Complete C3 PowerLine cylinder vacuum is a sleek, stylish model that’s consistently one of the most popular vacs on the market.
-It’s got a powerful 900W motor, which is effective at picking up dirt from carpets and hard floors, along with a large 12 metre operating radius.
-Not only that, but Miele have an excellent reputation for producing reliable and long-lasting vacuum cleaners.
+The Miele Complete C3 PowerLine cylinder vacuum is a stylish model that’s one of the most popular vacs on the market.
+It’s got a powerful motor, which is effective at picking up dirt from carpets and hard floors, along with a large 12-metre operating radius.
+Not only that, but Miele has an excellent reputation for producing reliable and long-lasting vacuum cleaners.